 To have a resilient, sustainable business, diversity and inclusion must serve as a catalyst.
-In 2020, Sun Life reinforced its commitment to diversity, equity and inclusion by taking a firm stance for equality, social change and justice to support under-represented communities.
-Sun Life continues to work towards its goals of 25% underrepresented ethnicities in Vice-President (VP)+ roles in North America, and gender parity in VP+ roles globally, by 2025.
-In 2021, Sun Life became the first major insurance company to pursue the Progressive Aboriginal Relations ("PAR") certification a program of the Canadian Council for Aboriginal Business.
-Having completed Phase 1 and with Phase 2 in progress, we are well on our path to obtain Bronze Certification in 2023.
-SLC Management, in partnership with BGO and Crescent Capital, became founding signatories to the Diversity, Equity, and Inclusion Code for the Investment Profession in the United States and Canada by the CFA Institute.
-Signatories commit to a six metrics-based Principles, and to accelerate and amplify the impact of their commitment by making the economic, business, and moral case for diversity, equity, and inclusion.
+In 2020, Sun Life reinforced its commitment to diversity, equity and inclusion by taking a firm stance for equality, social change and justice to support underrepresented communities.
+Sun Life continues to work towards its aspirational goals of 25% underrepresented ethnicities in Vice-President (VP)+ roles in North America, and gender parity in VP+ roles globally, by 2025.
+In 2021, Sun Life became the first major insurance company to pursue the Progressive Aboriginal Relations ("PAR") certification(3) a program of the Canadian Council for Aboriginal Business.
+In 2023, we completed Phase 2 of the program.